marinsalinas/ansible-vagrant-demo/README.rst

       vagrant3

-Excercise 1 - Copy file in all VMs:
+Excersice 1 - Copy file in all VMs:
 -----------------------------------

 ::